shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 </service>
 ```

-Great, your own action is created completely.
+Now your own action is created completely.
 Let's go to the next step.

 ### Define action scope